 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

 Other versions: This cascading Klaus Hempel style pendant chandelier exists also in white (instead of orange parts).
 Exists with 3, 5 and 8 globes.
 Also produced as a single pendant lamp and a chandelier.
+Slight variations were made.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.